-I assume that every lawyer has had a client who starts out emphatically stating exactly what the law is and exactly what you as the lawyer should do for them in light of that law.
-The biggest problem with this sort of client is that they are pretty much always wrong.
-They are wrong because they usually have read just one law (incorrectly at that) and, without any context, they assume it applies 100% everywhere.
-A classic example in the United States is those who believe that First Amendment free speech rights apply everywhere, when in fact they most certainly do not.
-A U.S. employment lawyer once told me that it is commonly believed that private sector employers cannot fire someone for what they say.
+I assume every lawyer has had a client who starts out emphatically stating exactly what the law is and exactly what you as the lawyer should do for them in light of that law.
+The biggest problem with this sort of client is they are usually wrong.
+They are wrong because they usually have read just one law and, without any context, they assume it applies 100% everywhere.
+A classic example in the United States is those who believe First Amendment free speech rights apply everywhere, when in fact they most certainly do not.
+A U.S. employment lawyer once told me it is commonly believed private sector employers cannot fire someone for what they say.
 This is dead wrong.

 I thought of this today after reading a New York Times article on artificial intelligence, entitled, The End of Lawyers?
 Not so Fast.
 Among other things, this article concludes that robots will not be replacing lawyers any time soon.
 One reason no doubt for this is that real life human to human (and judges and bureaucrats are human) can trump the written.
 All of this is to segue into what I see as an example of a potential client who sought to interpret Chinese law as a computer might.

-A while back, I got an email from a U.S. company instructing me to force a particular Chinese company into a China bankruptcy and then use that to seize its assets, then sell them at a judicial sale to generate funds to ensure payback on the debt.
-This company (the email was from a non-lawyer) not only told me exactly what I needed to do but they included a really cursory English language write-up of a PRC Supreme Court judicial interpretation making “clear” that what they were proposing I do can easily be done.
+A while back, I got an email from a U.S. company instructing me to force a particular Chinese company into a China bankruptcy and then use that bankruptcy to seize the Chinese company’s assets and then sell them at a judicial sale to generate funds to ensure payback on the debt.
+This company (the email was from a non-lawyer) not only told me exactly what I needed to do to achieve all this but they included a really cursory English language write-up of a PRC Supreme Court judicial interpretation making “clear” how “easy” it would be to do what they were proposing we do.
 As a nice finishing touch, the U.S. company noted that because taking this action would be “so clear” and because they are just a “small company,” they would “expect” our fee for doing this would be low.

 My response (which I no longer have so I am really just winging it here) stated as follows:

 And here is the thing about China bankruptcies.
-We have never been involved in one and whenever I ask other China attorneys about their experience with China bankruptcies they look at me like I have two heads and mumble something about how there pretty much is no such thing.
+Whenever I talk with other China attorneys about their experience with China bankruptcies they look at me like I have two heads and mumble something about how there pretty much is no such thing.
 Sometimes they will jokingly lecture me about how one should not expect a Chinese judge to “break harmony” by putting a Chinese company under and throwing people out of work.
 But on one level they are not joking and I just do not see a Chinese court throwing a Chinese company into bankruptcy in favor of you getting paid on your $270,000 debt.
-Though we have never handled a Chinese bankruptcy, we have overseen a large number of China litigation matters and I can tell you that is not how Chinese courts operate.
+That is just not how Chinese courts operate.

-Back in 2011, in What You Should Know About China Litigation, I listed out a number of “rules” for litigating in China and one of them was that you should “think about the equities of your case, not just the law.
+Back in 2011, in The Basics on China Litigation, I listed out a number of “rules” for litigating in China and one of them was that you should “think about the equities of your case, not just the law.
 Ask what is fair and what would be good for China.”
 Putting a Chinese company into bankruptcy to pay a foreign company on a debt does not jibe with this rule.
 This Reuters article nicely sums up the realities of China bankruptcies: “Courts also have wide discretion on whether to accept bankruptcy filings and must work closely with local government officials, who are generally more concerned about jobs, local tax revenues and social stability than creditors.”

 China laws as written versus China laws in real life: there is a connection, but it sure isn’t one to one.